havensmithou/Team-6-Fall2021/README.md

 8.A feature that allows the user to check and compare personal results

 9.A feature that allows the user to chose an age range for the letter game

+10.A feature that allows users to choose level of difficulty